TannerReese/afed/README.md

 ## Installation

-After cloning this repository, you can build the source using `cargo build -r`.
+After cloning this repository, you can build the source using `cargo build --release`.
 The Afed interpreter executable will be available at `./target/release/afed`.
 This executable or a link to it should be placed in `/usr/local/bin` (or anywhere else in the `$PATH`).